-Learn all about how to become a virtual assistant in real estate to see if it’s the remote job for you.
+Learn all about how to become a real estate virtual assistant to see if it’s the remote job for you.

-One of the first work-from-home jobs I had while working full-time in the medical industry was as a virtual assistant in real estate.
+One of the first work-from-home jobs I had while working full-time in the medical industry was as a real estate virtual assistant.
 I was able to work from home and make extra money on the side of my 9-5 job as a surgical technician and payroll clerk.

 As a busy single mom who worked full-time and was also finishing up my college degree, I wasn’t exactly searching for a second part-time job.